the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 Our plugin will have two options:

 - `patterns`: an array of string or regex patterns to match the URL.
-If the URL matches one of the patterns, it will be transformed to an `<iframe>` element.
+If the URL matches one of the patterns, it will be transformed into an `<iframe>` element.
 - `iframeAttrs`: an object of attributes to add to the `<iframe>` element.
-  The value can be a `number`, `string`, or `boolean`. `boolean` with `true` value will be converted to the attribute name without value, e.g.:
+  The value can be a `number`, `string`, or `boolean`. `boolean` with `true` the value will be converted to the attribute name without value, e.g.:
   `crossorigin: true` will be converted to `crossorigin` attribute.

   :::note

-  **`iframeAttrs` is not camelCase**, as `allowfullscreen: true` will be passed as `allowfullscreen`.
+  **`iframeAttrs` object keys are not camelCase**, as `allowfullscreen: true` will be passed as `allowfullscreen`.

   :::